 Fitzpatrick roller compactor equipment

-We understand that targeted processes require specific roll compactor operating features and Fitzpatrick offers two distinct model ranges; the IR (Interchangeable Rolls) Series and the CCS (Contained Compaction Systems) Series.
+We understand that targeted processes require specific roller compaction & milling equipment operating features and Fitzpatrick offers two distinct model ranges; the IR (Interchangeable Rolls) Series and the CCS (Contained Compaction Systems) Series.
 But how do you decide which one is right for you?

 The IR and CCS-Series of roll compactors are both produced in Waterloo, ON, Canada by the same Production Team.
 Both systems are manufactured utilizing the same high-quality materials and are designed to withstand a long life of robust use.
 At Fitzpatrick, there is no two-tiered support system.
 Regardless of which equipment is purchased, every customer can anticipate the same high level of aftermarket support.